 Mathematics Education Research Centre

-The Mathematics Education Research Centre is situated in the Faculty of Education and Communities.
+The Mathematics Education Research Centre is situated in the Yr Athrofa: Institute of Education.
 The centre has a long history of engaging in pedagogical research in Mathematics Education and runs research seminars and conferences.

 The centre has strong external links through the British Educational Research Association (BERA) and the British Society for Research into Learning Mathematics (BSRLM).
 We will be hosting the BSRLM conference in summer 2018.